By Judy A. Teaford and Tina L. Hanlon

 Erwin, Casey.
 Our Daddy Is a Coal Miner.
 Bloomington, IN: Authorhouse, 2007.
 15 pp. "Ethan and Ashton learn from their father what coal is used for, how it forms, and how important it is to West Virginia."

 Gibbons, Faye.
 Emma Jo's Song.
 Illus.
 Sherry Meidell.
-Honesdale, PA: Boyds Mills Press, 2001.
+Boyds Mills Press, 2001.
 32 pp. "Emma Jo thinks she is the only nonmusical member of her very musical family, but when she goes to the Puckett family reunion she discovers her gift."
 The family's howling dog plays a role in Emma's story.
 Jennifer Smith's article "The Music of Appalachian Children's Literature" observes, "Soft illustrations join in the telling of Emma’s story.
 Everyone is coming for the family reunion, where . . .
 Rip the hound dog is banned . . . because every time Emma sings, he howls.
 Finally, it is Emma’s time to sing at the reunion, but she can’t do it until Rip happily joins in."
-[Smith in Children and Libraries 5 (Winter 2007): pp. 35-6.]
+(Smith in Children and Libraries, vol. 5, Winter 2007, pp. 35-6.)

-Giovanni, Nikki. knoxville, tennessee.
+Giovanni, Nikki.
+Knoxville, Tennessee.
 Illus.
 Larry Johnson.
-New York: Scholastic, 1994.
+Scholastic, 1994.
 Giovanni's poem about her childhood has been reprinted in many places, including this picture book with Johnson's rich double-spread oil paintings.
 "Describes the joys of summer spent with family in Knoxville: eating vegetables right from the garden, going to church picnics, and walking in the mountains."

 Gorman, Nan Hagan.
 Appalachian Christmas: Stories & Illustrations.
 Hazard, KY: Ad East, 2004.
 32 pp.

 Griggs, Leland.
 Posted: No Trespassing.
 Illus.
 Russell Jewell.
-Pickens, SC: Meadow Spring Publishing, 2001.
+Meadow Spring Publishing, 2001.
 The author and illustrator are both Appalachian naturalists.
 Inspired by Thoreau, the book portrays the author's attempt to claim an abandoned farm that had been taken over by many kinds of wildlife.
-"Griggs . . . provides a clear message that humans, animals and nature can live in harmony if external forces do not disrupt its delicate and intricate balance. . . .
+"Griggs... provides a clear message that humans, animals and nature can live in harmony if external forces do not disrupt its delicate and intricate balance....
 As the illustration and text reveal, a hasty governmental act could cause this ecosystem to die."
-Quotation from Review by Bea Bailey in ALCA-Lines: Journal of the Assembly on the Literature and Culture of Appalachia, vol. IX (2001): 16-17.
+Quotation from review by Bea Bailey in ALCA-Lines: Journal of the Assembly on the Literature, vol. IX, 2001, pp. 16-17.

 Harshman, Marc.
 Moving Days.
 Illus.
 Wendy Popp.
-New York: Holiday House, 1995.
-Harshmanís book is a well-written and beautifully illustrated picture book whose universal appeal will allow all children to identify with it.
+Holiday House, 1995.
+Harshmanís book is a well-written and beautifully illustrated picture book whose universal appeal will allow all children to identify.

-See Marc Harshman author page for more detailed information on his works, philosophy, etc.
+See Marc Harshman author page for more detailed information.

 Harshman, Marc and Cheryl Ryan.
 Red Are the Apples.
 Illus.
 Wade Zahares.
-San Diego: Gulliver Books, 2001.
+Gulliver Books, 2001.
+"Leads the reader through a bountiful garden in autumn while drawing particular attention to the variety of colors found within it."

 Hedrick, Helen G. Life and Times of Ole Roan.
 Parsons, WV: McClain Printing, 2008.
 38 pp. "Recounts the story of four children, their life in 1920s rural West Virginia, and their relationship to their beloved milk cow, Ole Roan."